 - Use a hair dryer on low heat and blow warm air on the lock.
 When the air reaches inside the lock mechanism, it will melt the ice and allow you to use it.

-How to Unfreeze a Car Lock with Water
+Unfreeze the Lock on a Car with Water

-- Heat the water to a comfortably warm temperature.
-Avoid boiling water, as it can damage the lock or cause the metal components to crack.
+1. Heat water to a comfortably warm temperature—never boiling, as boiling water may damage the lock or metal.

-- Slowly pour warm water directly over the car keyhole to melt the ice and heat the lock.
+2. Pour warm water directly over the car keyhole to melt the ice.

-- Repeat the process if necessary, and once the lock is unfrozen, insert the key and open the door promptly.
+3. Repeat if needed.
+Once the lock is free, quickly insert the key and open the door.

-Consider applying a lubricant, like WD-40, or a silicone-based spray for protection.
-Applying this to the keyhole repels moisture and reduces the chances of the car keyhole freezing again.
+Apply a lubricant, such as WD-40, or a silicone-based spray, to reduce future freezing risks.
 Be cautious to avoid splashing water onto nearby car parts that could also freeze in low temperatures.

 Helpful Link: Omaha Weather Forecast (Weather.gov)